 The Schottenstift abbey at the heart of Vienna can look back on centuries of tradition, history…and art.
 The small “in-house” museum showcases some of the treasures accumulated over the years.

-- Mix of paintings, sculptures, historical documents, furniture, and ecclesiastical items
+- Paintings, sculptures, historical documents, furniture, & ecclesiastical items

-- Famously home to the Schottenaltar with its 15th-century altar panels
+- Home to the Schottenaltar 15th-century altar panels

 - Only a few rooms, so quick to get around